raspberrypi/documentation/glossary/README.md

 - **Overlay** – A boot-time or run-time patch to a Device Tree allowing a degree of configuration by the user; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/device-tree.md) for more details, or run `dtoverlay -a` in a terminal window for a list of available overlays.
 - **Pink Pony/Unicorn** - A feature request for a future Raspberry Pi model that is unlikely to happen.
 - **PINN** - A [third-party development](https://github.com/procount/pinn) of the NOOBS system, often a better option than the official NOOBS.
-- **PoE** - Power over Ethernet, a mechanism to power a device through its Ethernet connection; we produce a [PoE HAT](https://www.raspberrypi.org/products/poe-hat) for the Raspberry Pi 3 Model B+ and Raspberry Pi Model 4B.
+- **PoE** - Power over Ethernet, a mechanism to power a device through its Ethernet connection; we produce a [PoE HAT](https://www.raspberrypi.org/products/poe-hat) for the Raspberry Pi 3 Model B+ and Raspberry Pi 4 Model B.
 - **Polyfuse** - A self-resetting electrical fuse used on some Pi models to protect against over-current; can take hours or even days to reset.
 - **`raspi-config`** – A command line tool for configuring Raspbian's operating system features; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
 - **raspivid, raspistill, raspiyuv, raspividyuv** – a set of applications to run the Raspberry Pi Camera Module in various modes; see our [official documentation](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md).